NeurodataWithoutBorders/pynwb/docs/source/example.rst

 -----------------------------------------------------

 The NWB specification is designed to be extended.
 Extension for the NWB format can be done so using classes provided in the :py:mod:`pynwb.spec` module.
+The classes :py:class:`~pynwb.spec.NWBGroupSpec`, :py:class:`~pynwb.spec.NWBDatasetSpec`, :py:class:`~pynwb.spec.NWBAttributeSpec`, and :py:class:`~pynwb.spec.NWBLinkSpec`
-The classes :py:class:`~pynwb.spec.NWBGroupSpec` :py:class:`~pynwb.spec.NWBGroupSpec` can be used to define custom types by setting the arguments
+can be used to define custom types.

-`neurodata_type_inc` and `neurodata_type_def`.
+:py:class:`~pynwb.spec.NWBGroupSpec` and :py:class:`~pynwb.spec.NWBDatasetSpec` use the arguments `neurodata_type_inc` and `neurodata_type_def` for
+declaring new types and extending existing types.
 New types are specified by setting the argument `neurodata_type_def`.
 New types can extend an existing type by specifying the argument `neurodata_type_inc`.
 Specifications can instantiate existing types by only specifying the `neurodata_type_inc`.

 Create a new type